 Is the neurological process of temporal binding the foundational process for world-making, given that the “I” of identity is born of this process, all of our stories and narratives are shaped by this process, as are our cultural myths?
 In other words, would there be a you or a me or worldview without time-binding?

 What if the persistence of time and the persistence of the image are really one in the same?
 How does the mode of transmission, or medium, with which we view these images shape how we perceive and create our realities?
 And how does the digital, networked image produce or disrupt the ways in which we self-identify and shape our worlds – worlds now heavily mediated by digital screens?
 Can representations be multiplied to infinity?
-Where is the ground of reality in this global network of machines?
+Where is the ground of reality in this global network of machines and infinite representations?

 Turning to the internet for answers, I hunt for patterns in thousands of image search queries.
-I want to find patterns evidencing that the processes of meaning/identity making and narrative structuring are taking on new, novel, multiple forms in-and-because of their digitalness.
+I try to find patterns evidencing that the processes of meaning/identity making and narrative structuring are taking on new, novel, multiple forms in-and-because of their digitalness.

 I also consider three models of time and temporality: linear historical time (end times), the temporality of memory and remembering (fractal time), and the here-and-now embodied present moment (now time):